College-Concierge/college-concierge/README.md

 ## Current Project Status

-Only **Phase 1** (Discovery & Planning) has been partially completed.
+Only **Phase 2 (Design & Prototyping*l)** has been partially completed.
 I'm a solo developer, and this project is just at the beginning of its journey.
 If anyone is interested in contributing or helping build this platform, please check out the [masterplan.md](masterplan.md) file for the full vision and roadmap, and feel free to get in touch!

 ---